tombaudenbacher/TheKCommonSubstringProblem/README.md

 # The k-common substring problem
 This repository is used for a bachelor's thesis and includes an implementation of the algorithm of Hui [1] and two versions of the algorithm of Chrochemore et al. [2].
 For the implementation the following variation by Jannik Olbrich of the sdsl-lite-library [3] is used: https://gitlab.com/qwerzuiop/sdsl-lite-gsa.
+In addition to that the implementation of Union-Find is a variation of the Union-Find datastructure that is used by Schöning [4].

 ## License
 This code is free software provided under the GNU General Public License (GPLv3).
 For more information see the [LICENSE](LICENSE.txt) file.